House of Questions

 Yes.
 From about the middle of the Danish Iron Age they began to colour their clothes in all sorts of colours.
 In the Early Iron Age, one had carefully sorted out the wool and made use of the natural colours of the yarn to create dice and striped patterns...

-What games did Roman children play (NL)?
+What did children in prehistory do (NL)?

 Where did medieval people go to the toilet (NL)?